alisonpSWE/alisonpSWE/README.md

-Hey, I'm Alison Pereira.
-Always working with data, undergraduate student in Computer Science, and a Computer Networks technician.
+I'm Alison Pereira.
+Working with data, undergraduate student in Computer Science, and a Computer Networks technician.